llastflowers/data-structures-and-algorithms/README.md

 # 2. Shift an Array
-Write a function that takes in an array and a value to be added, and returns an array with the new value added at the middle index, without using built-in JS methods.

 ## Challenge
 Write a function that takes in an array and a value to be added, and returns an array with the new value added at the middle index, without using built-in methods.